awsdocs/amazon-ecs-developer-guide/doc_source/service-quotas.md

 The following are Amazon ECS service quotas\.

+New AWS accounts might have initial lower quotas that can increase over time\.
+Amazon ECS constantly monitors the account usage within each Region, and then automatically increases the quotas based on your usage\.
+You can also request a quota increase for values that are shown as adjustable, see [Requesting a quota increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-increase.html) in the *Service Quotas User Guide*\.

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-quotas.html)

+**Note**
+The default values are the initial quotas set by AWS, which are separate from the actual applied quota value and maximum possible service quota\.
+For more information, see [Terminology in Service Quotas](https://docs.aws.amazon.com/servicequotas/latest/userguide/intro.html#intro_getting-started) in the *Service Quotas User Guide*\.

 **Note**
 <a name="service-quotas-ecs-note-1"></a>Services configured to use Amazon ECS service discovery have a limit of 1,000 tasks per service\.
 This is due to the AWS Cloud Map service quota for the number of instances per service\.
 For more information, see [AWS Cloud Map service quotas](https://docs.aws.amazon.com/general/latest/gr/cloud_map.html) in the *Amazon Web Services General Reference*\.